About us

 Introduction

 The Udall Foundation is committed to ensuring the security of the American public by protecting their information.
-This policy is intended to give security
+This policy is intended to give security researchers clear guidelines for

-researchers clear guidelines for conducting vulnerability discovery activities and to convey our preferences in how to submit discovered vulnerabilities to us.
+conducting vulnerability discovery activities and to convey our preferences in how to submit discovered vulnerabilities to us.

-This policy describes what systems and types of research are covered under this policy, how to send us vulnerability reports,
+This policy describes what systems and types of research are covered under this policy, how to send us vulnerability reports, and how long we ask security researchers to wait before publicly disclosing vulnerabilities.

 We encourage you to contact us to report potential vulnerabilities in our systems.